By David Rich

 Try imagining Stalin and Mao as too liberal.

-From 1941 to 1985 Albania was ruled by such a paranoiac idiot — until the country’s unanimous happiness at his death — that his first priority was the casting of 700,000 ugly mushroom bunkers requiring five tons of concrete each, enough for pavement to stretch from the earth to the moon.
+From 1941 to 1985 Albania was ruled by such a paranoiac idiot — until the country’s unanimous happiness at his death — that his first priority was the casting of 700,000 ugly mushroom bunkers requiring five tons of concrete each, enough for the pavement to stretch from the earth to the moon.

 The founder of Lonely Planet, Tony Wheeler, said, “I was amused by the bunkers and I think they’re one of the quirky, curious things about Albania which it could easily capitalize on.
 Albania needs to develop an image which is different from anywhere else.”
 (Athens English Edition of Kathimerini, Reuters, June 14, 2006)